Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Introduction

-To address these challenges, we introduce Platypose, a zero-shot motion estimation framework.
-Platypose can infer 3D motion sequences from 2D observations (\figref{fig:teaser}) without requiring explicit training on 2D-3D pairs, thanks to pretraining a motion diffusion model \cite{Tevet2022-iy} and using energy guidance \cite{Pierzchlewicz2023-lt}.
-Our key contributions are the following: \begin{itemize} \item We propose a zero-shot motion estimation framework, which uses a pretrained 3D motion diffusion model to synthesize 3D motions conditioned on 2D observations using energy guidance. \item We achieve a 10x reduction in inference time through the generation of samples in just 8 steps. \item We demonstrate state-of-the-art performance in multi-hypothesis motion estimation, alongside achieving state-of-the-art calibration for pose estimation. \end{itemize}
+Our key contributions are the following: \begin{itemize} \item We propose a zero-shot 3D motion estimation framework, which uses a motion diffusion model pretrained only on 3D motions to synthesize 3D motions from 2D observations using energy guidance. \item We achieve a 10x reduction in inference time through the generation of samples in just 8 steps. \item We demonstrate state-of-the-art performance in multi-hypothesis motion estimation, alongside achieving state-of-the-art calibration for pose estimation. \end{itemize}